top of page

 1. Family Responsibilities

-Provide flexible, self-paced learning options, such as eLearning, microlearning, podcasts, ebooks, and self-directed study materials that allow employees to balance family responsibilities with professional development effectively.
+Provide flexible, self-paced learning options, such as Rapid eLearning, microlearning, podcasts, ebooks, and self-directed study materials that allow employees to balance family responsibilities with professional development effectively.

 2. Social Support